CiscoDevNet/roomdevices-macros-samples/Language Selector/README.md

 ## Additional Information
 ##### XAPI
-Documentation for the XAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).
+Documentation for the xAPI can be found in the [Command References overview](https://www.cisco.com/c/en/us/support/collaboration-endpoints/telepresence-quick-set-series/products-command-reference-list.html).

 ## Disclaimer
 This example is only a sample and is **NOT guaranteed to be bug free and production quality**.